kylelmorris/localrec_control/README.md

 ## Brief protocol

 1) Determine your structure in C1 using Relion
-2) Fit a PDB into every repeating subparticle that you wish to extract
+2) Fit a PDB into every repeating subparticle that you wish to extract, this can be any number, the more the better!
 3) Get organised, set up the following directory structure:

 ```
 ./map/run_class001.mrc
-./PDB/substructure1.pdb
+./PDB/substructure1.pdb	# Subparticle 1
-./PDB/substructure2.pdb
+./PDB/substructure2.pdb # Subparticle 2
-./PDB/substructure3.pdb
+./PDB/substructure3.pdb	# Subparticle 3
 ```

 4) Run localrec_create_cmm.sh, this will create a new directory (cmm_markers) using UCSF Chimera.